YouTubers Kristin And Marcus Johns Share Positive Update Following Traumatic Accident

-In May, YouTuber Kristin Johns and her husband Marcus were involved in a horrific hit and run accident while on a bike ride.
-Several months later, they are doing much better and stronger than ever.
-On Saturday, July 26, Kristin took to Instagram to share a sweet photo of she and Marcus as well as to provide a positive update on how they are doing.
+In May, YouTuber Kristin Johns and her husband, Marcus, were involved in a horrific hit-and-run accident while on a bike ride.
+Several months later, they are doing much better and are stronger than ever.
+On Sunday, July 26, Kristin took to Instagram to share a sweet photo of her and Marcus, as well as to provide a positive update on how they are doing.

 In the sweet photo, the adorable pair posed outside a brick home with blue shutters.
-Marcus wore a grey T-shirt with black shorts and a pair of brown lace up shoes.
+Marcus wore a gray T-shirt with black shorts and a pair of brown lace up shoes.
 He held a walking cane in one hand which he used to balance his weight.
 He wrapped one arm around Kristin, who leaned up against him.

-Kristen showed off a pink, slightly cropped top and high waisted jeans.
+Kristen showed off a pink, slightly cropped top and high-waisted jeans.
 She finished off the look with a pair of all white sneakers and wore her long blond hair tied back in a ponytail, a few loose pieces framing her face.
-She clung on to her husband lovingly.
-Despite all they have been through, the couple exuded happiness as they both beamed at the camera, the sun streaming down on them.
+She clung onto her husband lovingly.
+Despite all they have been through, the couple exuded happiness as they both beamed at the camera.

 View this post on Instagram